scotws/265SXB-Guide/Flash.md

 deselected when the reset button is pressed, or only change detection string to 'WDC' when the code is thoroughly tested.

-If you are writing you ROM with the WDC assembler then the ROM header is defined as follows:
+If you are writing your own ROM with the WDC assembler then the ROM header is defined as follows:
 ```
                 section offset $8000